jsanchezv/JSpeccy/README.md

 **java -Dsun.java2d.xrender=false -jar JSpeccy.jar**

-If you are using Java 9 you need to add another startup option:

-**java --add-modules jdk.xml.bind -jar JSpeccy.jar**

-in Java 9 the Swing redrawing bug exist too, and you can need any of the previous solutions (sigh!).
+From Java 11 you need to download the [JAXB-RI](https://github.com/eclipse-ee4j/jaxb-ri/releases/tag/3.0.0-RI) implementation, uncompress where you wants and exec JSpeccy adding to command line:

+**--module-path ../../jaxb-ri/mod --add-modules jakarta.activation,java.xml.bind,com.sun.xml.bind**

+pointing the module path option to your directory with JAXB-RI uncompressed.

+The XRender redraw bug exist in Java 16, so you need any described solution previously anyway.

 Web: [JSpeccy](http://jspeccy.speccy.org) (only in Spanish, I'm sorry)